Cloud-Pipelines/backend/README.md

-# Cloud Pipelines backend
+# Tangle backend

-Cloud Pipelines system helps users create and run ML experiments and production pipelines.
+The Tangle system helps users create and run ML experiments and production pipelines.
-Any batch workflow that has beginning and end can be orchestrated via Cloud Pipelines.
+Any batch workflow that has beginning and end can be orchestrated via a pipeline.

 [Install the app](#installation)